codecrafters-io/code-walkthroughs/redis-echo-command/content.md

-The `ECHO` command is one of the simplest of all Redis commands.
+[`ECHO`][redis-echo-command] is one of the simplest of all Redis commands.
 It returns the first argument back as a response.
 This command is often used to test if a connection is still alive, or to measure latency.

 The function that handles the `ECHO` command is [`echoCommand`][function-echoCommand]: